KauanAg-devs/gmailandLinkedin-bot/README.md

 <b>Send 200 connection requests in 15 minutes with one click, automatically add custom connect message with person's name included!</b>

 ## How To Use
+### Change Weekly:

+There is a weekly limit of invitations that could be sent on LinkedIn, so, to reduce automation detection, Your current weekly limit is set to 200 in `weekly_limit` and Your current `weekly_counter` is stored in a separate file `linkedin-weekly-counter.txt`.

+Be sure to reset manually the value inside the file `linkedin-weekly-counter.txt` back to 0 every Monday!
+Just utilize any text editor and replace any value inside the file with `0`

 ### Change: